gaainf/tanktools/README.rst

 .. image:: https://codecov.io/gh/gaainf/tanktools/branch/master/graph/badge.svg
    :target: https://codecov.io/gh/gaainf/tanktools/

-Yandex-tank prepare phout file with statistics after load testing.
+Yandex-tank prepare `phout` file with statistics after load testing.
 **tanktools** module helps to parse such files and convert to DataFrame.
 You can use **pandas** module in manual mode to handle DataFrame or use build-in functions.

-From version 1.0.3 `pcap2ammo` script added to convert pcap file to Yandex-tank ammo format.
+To convert pcap file to Yandex-tank ammo format `pcap2ammo` tool was added.
-After the package installation it should be available from your system bin directory.
-A request from pcap file is extracted completely with line breackers headers and body.
+It should be available in your system bin directory right after the package installation.
+HTTP request from pcap file is extracted completely with line breackers headers and body.

 So you can: